Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 - Renders some sort of 3D scene.
 - Is targeted at modern gaming hardware like PCs and consoles.

-So Jai should be useable and be able to replace C++ for projects on the AAA scale.
+So Jai should be useable and able to replace C++ for projects on the AAA scale.

 Keep in mind that the language is _designed for good programmers; it_ has no training wheels for beginners.
 For example: developers have to take care of manual memory management, handling memory is all important.